Missing data and bias in physics education research: A case for using multiple imputation: Methods

 \section{Methods}

-We compared the accuracy of estimates from MI and complete-case analysis using simulated course data for grades and pretest and posttest concept inventory scores.
+We compared the accuracy of estimates from MI and complete-case analysis using simulated course data for grades, pretest and posttest concept inventory scores, and missing values for posttest concept inventory scores.
 Our analysis focused on course level mean posttest scores as the estimate of interest ($\mu_{post}$).
 While we focused on posttest means, we also analyzed mean pretest scores ($\mu_{pre}$) because many effect sizes and analytical methods use both pretest and posttest scores.
-Data simulation included a random component that allowed us to generate complete data, create missing values, and calculate $\mu$ many times to generate a distribution of $\mu$'s.
-Running the analyses many times informed how consistently the measures and methods for handling missing data performed.
-Using data from STEM courses (sources detailed below), we identified typical grade distributions and \emph{performance} models for the relationships between course grades and concept inventory scores.
-We simulated student level data for grades and concept inventory scores using these models, which served as the true values ($\mu$) in this paper.
-After introducing missing data using participation models based on prior research \citep{Nissen2018b}, we calculated estimates ($\hat{\mu}$) using complete-case analysis and MI.
-This design allowed us to assess the effect of the simulation model parameters and the method of handling missing data on the accuracy of the estimates.
+Data simulation included a random component that allowed us to generate complete data, create missing values, and calculate $\mu$ many (20) times to generate a distribution of $\mu$'s.
+Running the analyses twenty times informed how consistently the measures and methods for handling missing data performed.